 One of the stink bins (at Spray Farm Wood, SK 03767 89105), was sited in saturated ground.
 Bits of pheasant carcass had floated into the water which ran off into the nearby stream.
 This contaminates the water supply is is hugely environmentally irresponsible.

 Springtime is the peak persecution season for mammals on the grouse moors.
-Gamekeepers want to take out fertile, pregnant and lactating females so that new generations cannot survive.
+Gamekeepers want to eliminate fertile, pregnant and lactating females so that new generations cannot survive.
 This is all undertaken to maximise the number of breeding grouse for the shooting season from August – December.
 Gamekeepers will claim they undertake predator control to protect vulnerable ground nesting birds such as curlew and lapwing.
 This is a smokescreen.
 If wader numbers were high enough, the shooting industry would happily shoot them too.
 Do not let them fool you.
 Moorland predator control is about grouse shooting profits.
 And that is why it is so intrinsically linked to wildlife crime and cruelty.

 Badger persecution is outright illegal.
 Snares are often used illegally and against the code of practice (breaches on these sites included use of snares on badger runs and use of rusty snares).
 And snaring is outright cruel.
 Victims can be held for upto 24 hours in torturous pain and fear, before dying of their injuries, exposure or at the gamekeepers’ hands.
 Snares are indiscriminate so ALL animals are at risk – including pets.
-The National Trust should be VERY concerned about what is happening on the boundary of their moorland.
+The National Trust should be VERY concerned about what happens on the boundary of their moorland.
 They should take immediate action to prevent wildlife crime and cruelty in their name.

 • Snares set on active badger runs